ahimta/speed-dial-quantum/README.md

 ## Todo

 * Add support for opening all thunmbnails in a group at once (in new tabs)
-* Add support for updating groups (name, rows, and columns)
 * Add cursor to dial view